Domino’s Pizza and FLGS

 This was before stores had computers, so we learned how to calculate these things by hand.
 I could turn over a sheet of paper, figure my contribution margin, and scratch out a break-even analysis (and therefore a profit calculation) by hand.
 Thirty-nine times a year—more if your trainer insisted you do the work more than once, which mine did.

 Part of the motivation behind this intense training was the idea that each of these corporate managers might one day buy their own store or stores.
 They weren’t just training potential managers; they were training future franchisees.
-It was an intense training program designed to create business owners (and, incidentally, the managers were incentivized with profit-based bonuses so that the most successful could buy or open their own store).
+It was an intense training program with the goal of creating business owners.

 The second trainer, Mike, had the reputation of running outstanding numbers.
 He turned a giant profit for the company while ensuring that he earned as much as the system allowed.
 For example, he discovered an exploit in the system where he and another manager could get paid an additional day by working at each other’s stores one day a week, which gave him and his friend a 20% increase in income for the same number of hours worked.

-Later, when he was promoted to area supervisor, Mike’s tasked profit goal for his first period was $14,000.
-He was disappointed with himself when he “only” reported $56,000 profit, because his personal goal was to quintuple his assigned goal.
+Later, after his promotion to area supervisor, Mike aimed for a $14,000 profit in his first period, the target assigned by the company.
+He felt disappointed when he reported a $56,000 profit because his personal goal was to quintuple the company’s target.
 Under Mike, I learned how to scrutinize costs, maximize the value of labor, and leverage assets for maximum benefit.
 I really learned how to appreciate the profit benefit of add-on sales.

 The company system taught me the value of standardized training.
 When I started FLGS, I didn’t need an operations manual.
 My partner and I did everything ourselves.
 We didn’t hire anyone for about 6 months.
 But I had a table of contents and an outline before we even opened.
 We had the kernels of our content almost immediately—daily checklists for opening and closing tasks.
 Then I added things like uniform standards as we added employees.